-Private rented sector landlords will often ask for one month's rent in addition to a tenancy deposit.
-Find out how and where to get help paying rent in advance.
+Private rented sector landlords usually ask for at least one month's rent in addition to a tenancy deposit.
+Find out if you can get help paying rent in advance.

-Rent in advance is not the same as a tenancy deposit, which landlords ask for as a guarantee against rent arrears or damage to the property.
+Rent in advance is not the same as a tenancy deposit.
+A deposit is a guarantee for landlords in case you don't pay your rent or damage the property.

-Remember to always ask the landlord (or letting agency) for a receipt for any money you have paid and check when your rent payments are due.
+Always ask the landlord or letting agent for a receipt for any money you have paid and check when your rent payments are due.

 Housing benefit and rent in advance

-If you can't afford to pay rent in advance, you may be able to apply for a budgeting loan to help pay rent in advance.
+You may be able to apply for a budgeting loan to help if you can't afford to pay rent in advance.

-To qualify for a budgeting loan, you or your partner must have been in receipt of income support or income based jobseeker's allowance for at least 26 weeks.
+To qualify for a budgeting loan, you or your partner must have been receiving income support or income based jobseeker's allowance for at least 26 weeks.

 Other loan schemes to help pay for rent in advance

-These schemes usually offer an interest free loan that is paid directly to the landlord – the tenant must then pay this amount back at an agreed rate.
-If you are eligible for housing benefit, the money will be repaid from this.
-Your local council should be able to provide information on schemes in your area.
+These schemes usually offer an interest free loan that is paid directly to the landlord.
+You repay this amount at an agreed rate.
+If you are eligible for housing benefit, the money is repaid from this.

 Other renting fees